Golden Gate Graphics

 Payment and Terms

-A shipping invoice that doubles as a bill is delivered with the PCB artwork, or in the case of point-of-use delivery, mailed or faxed to the client.
+After the PCB artwork is delivered, a shipping invoice that doubles as a bill is sent as a .pdf file by email to the client.
 Terms are half in advance and the remainder C.O.D. unless prior arrangements have been made.

 Credit terms would require a credit application be completed and approved.